 NICK: No.

 AUSTIN: So that didn’t affect our knowledge problem?
 You don’t think?
 Or I guess now we have the library.
 So maybe there can be a new project on your next turn that’s like, “Hey, let’s try to find something else that’s valuable here.”
 NICK: Right.
-Yeag It didn’t immediately solve it, but.
+Yeah It didn’t immediately solve it, but.

 AUSTIN: Gotcha.
 Um.
 We have a boat.
 It’s not — it’s one, it’s one boat.
 The people in the rich quarter have it.
 They compiled all of their— not all of their, but they melted down a bunch of their magical shit that they had.
 We talked about having this abundance of magic, and I think it was largely in… necklaces that glamour you and make you look extra pretty.
 And the family heirloom sword that is able to give you a little upper hand in a duel or has this deep history with your bloodline and so it has some spirit in it—